The key components of a sustainable continuous improvement system

 Component 1: Maturity-based transformation

-There’s no quick-fix approach to changing an organisation’s culture.
+There’s no quick-fix approach to changing an organization’s culture.
 Engaging all employees, developing their skills and competencies to effect process improvements, and the fundamental shift in leadership style from ‘cop to coach’ take effort and time.
-Transferring process improvement ownership from technical experts to front-line workers requires structural reorganisation around lateral processes.
+Transferring process improvement ownership from technical experts to front-line workers requires structural reorganization around lateral processes.
 Employee skills and knowledge must also be built.
 We can only hold them accountable as they become competent in every new work element.